debrid/wiki-old/riven.md

 `ORIGIN` is the URL of the frontend on which you will access it from anywhere.
 If you are hosting Riven on a vps with IP address `123.45.67.890` then you will need to set the `ORIGIN` to `http://123.45.67.890:3000` (no trailing slash).
 Similarly, if using a domain name, you will need to set the `ORIGIN` to `http://riven.example.com:3000` (no trailing slash).
 If you change the port in the `docker-compose.yml` file, you will need to change it in the `ORIGIN` as well.

+### Hard Reset

+> **Warning**: A hard reset will delete all your current database settings and configurations.
+This action cannot be undone.
+Only perform a hard reset if you are sure you want to reset the database or if instructed by support.
+{.is-warning}

+To perform a hard reset of the database:

+1. **Via Docker Exec**:
+   - Run the following command:
+     ```sh
+     docker exec -it riven python /riven/src/main.py --hard_reset_db
+     ```
+   - This command will reset the database and reinitialize the settings.

+2. **Via Environment Variable**:
+   - Set the environment variable `HARD_RESET=true` in your Docker Compose file:
+     ```yml
+     environment:
+       - HARD_RESET=true
+     ```
+   - Then, restart the Docker containers:
+     ```sh
+     docker-compose up -d
+     ```
+   - The reset will be applied, and the environment variable can be removed afterward to prevent further resets.

+After the reset, you will need to reconfigure the database-related settings from scratch.

 ### Running outside of Docker